Christmas Blues: Why Do I Feel Sad During Christmas

 Find time to relax and do things you enjoy, whether that’s listening to music, reading, watching shows, or spending time with friends.

 Make sure to get enough sleep and set clear limits for yourself.
 Also, try to spend less time on social media.
-Spending more time on social media has been linked to an increased risk of depression.

 Have a positive mindset